ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 3. Elasticsearch - Storage and indexing of the logs sent by Logstash.
 4. Kibana - Visualizes the data stored in Elasticsearch.

-Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud).
+Elasticsearch and Kibana are provided as <a href="https://www.elastic.co/cloud" target="_blank">Cloud Services</a>.
 Alternatively, Docker containers can be used to set up Elasticsearch and Kibana as well.

 1. Download the Docker images using the following commands.